du82/nonograph/content/about.md

 **Open Source**

-Telegraph-rs is free and open source software.
+Nonograph is free and open source software.
 The complete source code is available on GitHub for transparency, contributions, and self-hosting.

 **Inspiration**

-Inspired by the original Telegraph service's simplicity, reimagined with modern web standards and a focus on sustainable, anonymous, user-respecting design.
+Built with modern web standards and a focus on sustainable, anonymous, user-respecting design.

 *Simple tools for thoughtful publishing.*